Why is there a residual 50Hz line-noise component after applying a DFT filter?

-It is due to the non-stationarity of the line noise component in the data.
-Imagine a trial in which the 50Hz line noise increases in amplitude over time (e.g. trial #3 in the first figure).
+The residual line noise at 50 or 60 Hz is due to its non-stationarity.
+Imagine a trial in which the 50Hz line noise increases in amplitude over time (e.g., trial #3 in the first figure).

-If you fit a constant sine wave, its amplitude will be the mean, i.e. at the begin of the trial it will be larger than the actual amplitude and towards the end it will be smaller (second figure, using a 5 Hz example sine).
+cfg.dftfilter we fit the amplitude and phase of a constant-amplitude sine wave to the data.
+The fitted amplitude will correspond to the mean over the whole trial, i.e. at the begin of the trial it will be larger than the actual amplitude, and towards the end it will be smaller (second figure, using a 5 Hz example sine).

 % sampling rate fs = 1000; % time t = (1:10000)/fs; % frequency (Hz) f = 5; % increasing amplitude amp = (1:10000)/fs; % 5 Hz sine with increasing amplitude s1 = amp.*sin(2*pi*f*t); plot(t, s1, 'b'); % dftfilter: fit 5 Hz sine (with constant amplitude) avgamp = mean(amp); s2 = avgamp.*sin(2*pi*f*t); hold on; plot(t, s2, 'r');

 Imagine that you then subtracting the estimated 5 Hz component.
 At the begin of the trial you subtract too much, causing a negative (sign-flipped) 5 Hz signal to remain in the data, and towards the end of the trial you are not subtracting enough, causing a positive (non sign-flipped) 5 Hz signal to remain (black line in third figure).